UK promises attack drones, more missiles for Ukraine as Zelenskyy meets Sunak on European tour

-LONDON (AP) — Britain's prime minister promised Monday to provide Ukraine with attack drones and hundreds more missiles as Ukrainian President Volodymyr Zelenskyy visited the U,K. to drum up support in advance of a counteroffensive against Russian forces.
+LONDON (AP) — Ukrainian President Volodymyr, on a whirlwind European tour, pressed Britain on Monday to join a “fighter jet coalition” in advance of a counteroffensive against Russian forces, instead securing a commitment of attack drones and hundreds more missiles.

-Prime Minister Rishi Sunak greeted Zelenskyy with a handshake and a hug after he landed by helicopter at Chequers, the British leader's official country retreat.
+Prime Minister Rishi Sunak greeted Zelenskyy with a handshake and hug after his helicopter landed at Chequers, the British leader's official country retreat.
 It’s Zelenskyy’s second trip to the U.K. since Russia invaded Ukraine in February 2022.

-Zelenskyy thanked Britain for its support so far, and said the war was a matter of “security not only for Ukraine, it is important for all of Europe."

-Sunak told Zelenskyy that “your leadership, your country’s bravery and fortitude are an inspiration to us all.”

 This is the fifth European country Zelenskky has visited in the past three days, after Italy, the Vatican, Germany and France.
-He is seeking more aid as Ukraine prepares a long-anticipated spring offensive to retake territory seized by Russia.
+He is seeking more aid as Ukraine prepares a long-anticipated spring offensive to retake territory that Russia has seized.

-The Kremlin said it took London’s promise to supply Ukraine with more weapons “extremely negatively,” but at the same time believed the supplies wouldn't drastically change the course of the war, spokesman Dmitry Peskov said Monday.
+The Kremlin reacted to the new weapons pledge “extremely negatively,” but at the same time believed the supplies wouldn't drastically change the course of the war, spokesman Dmitry Peskov said Monday.

 “Britain aspires to be at the forefront among countries that continue to pump weapons into Ukraine,” Peskov said.
-“We repeat once again, it cannot yield any drastic and fundamental influence on the way the special military operation (in Ukraine) is unfolding.
-But, definitely, it leads to further destruction, further action. ...
+“We repeat once again: It cannot yield any drastic and fundamental influence on the way the special military operation (in Ukraine) is unfolding.
+But, definitely, it leads to further destruction...
 It makes this whole story for Ukraine much more complicated."

+Zelenskyy said one of the missions of his European trip was to build a “fighter jet coalition” to provide Ukraine with vital aerial capabilities.
+He said more work was needed on that front.

+While the U.K. will not provide the planes, the prime minister said the country would join the coalition and begin a previously announced training program for Ukrainian fighter pilots as soon as this summer.

-The U.K. has become one of Ukraine's major military allies, sending Kyiv short-range missiles and Challenger tanks and training 15,000 Ukrainian troops on British soil.
-Last week, Britain announced it had sent Ukraine Storm Shadow cruise missiles, which have a range of more than 250 kilometers (150 miles) — the first known shipment of the weaponry that Kyiv has long sought from its allies.
+The U.K. has become one of Ukraine's major military allies, providing short-range missiles and Challenger tanks and training 15,000 Ukrainian troops on British soil.
+Last week, Britain announced it had sent Ukraine Storm Shadow cruise missiles, whose range is more than 250 kilometers (150 miles) — the first known shipment of longer-range weaponry that Kyiv has long sought from its allies.

-Sunak's office also said it was giving Ukraine hundreds more air defense missiles, as well as “long-range attack drones" with a range of more than 200 kilometers (120 miles).
+Sunak's office said it was giving Ukraine hundreds more air defense missiles, as well as “long-range attack drones" with a reach of more than 200 kilometers (120 miles).

 “This is a crucial moment in Ukraine’s resistance to a terrible war of aggression they did not choose or provoke," Sunak said.
 "They need the sustained support of the international community to defend against the barrage of unrelenting and indiscriminate attacks that have been their daily reality for over a year.